gradle/gradle/design-docs/configure-on-demand.md

 - Possibly offer 'legacy', 'transitional' and 'strict' modes, where legacy ignores coupling, transitional warns and strict fails.
 - Use transitional as the default when configure on demand is enabled, otherwise use legacy.

+Need to detect:

+- Tasks.getByPath()
+- More TBD, see also [project-configuration-model.md](project-configuration-model.md)

 ## Build author uses artifacts produced by another project without direct coupling between projects

 ## Build author uses model objects configured in another project without direct coupling between projects